-17. PATTERN OF HOURS
+15. PATTERN OF HOURS

-- (i) Pattern of hours is the way hours are worked each settlement period; i.e., start/finish times and days of the week for 7 day roster workers. - (ii) Patterns of hours for flight officers is Flextime, where start/finish times are flexible within the bandwidth.
+- (i) Pattern of hours is the way hours are worked each settlement period i.e. start/finish times and days of the week for 7 day roster workers. - (ii) Patterns of hours for flight employees is Flextime, where start/finish times are flexible within the bandwidth.

-18. FLEX LEAVE
+16. FLEX LEAVE

-- (i) An employee is able to accrue up to 14 hours credit balance in a settlement period. - (ii) When a credit balance will exceed 14 hours in a settlement period, management approval must be given to accrue additional hours up to the maximum permissible of 35 hours. - (iii) The accrual of between 14-35 hours will enable an employee to take up to 35 hours (or 5 days) as flex leave in a settlement period. - (iv) Employees are able to take at least two (2) days off per settlement period, as long as they have accumulated enough hours to do so and have management approval. - (v) Employees may carry forward to the next settlement period, a maximum credit balance of 35 hours or a debit balance of 10 hours with management approval. - (vi) A debit in excess of 10 hours at the end of a settlement period shall be debited against the employee's accrued recreation leave or, should the employee have no such leave available, shall be taken as leave without pay. - (vii) Flex leave can be taken at either the beginning or end of a period of leave. - (viii) Flexleave can be taken as either 1⁄2 days or full days. - (ix) On cessation of duty Flex Credits will be dealt with in accordance with subclause 21 of the Crown Employees (Public Service Conditions of Employment) Award 2009 or any successor instrument to that Award.
+- (i) An employee is entitled to accrue up to two (2) hours flex leave credit balance per shift. - (ii) An employee is able to accrue up to 16 hours flex leave credit balance in a settlement period. - (iii) When a flex leave credit balance will exceed 16 hours in a settlement period, management approval must be given to accrue additional hours up to the maximum permissible of 40 hours. - (iv) The accrual of between 16 40 hours of flex leave credit balance will enable an employee to take up to 40 hours (or five (5) days) as flex leave in a settlement period. - (v) Employees are able to take at least five (5) days off per settlement period, as long as they have accumulated enough hours to do so and have management approval. - (vi) Employees may carry forward to the next settlement period, a maximum flex leave credit balance of 40 hours or a debit balance of 10 hours with management approval. - (vii) When an employee has accrued the maximum flex leave credit balance of 40 hours in a settlement period, all hours worked in excess of ordinary hours on a rostered shift will be treated as Time In Lieu at overtime rates for the remainder of the settlement period. - (viii) A flex leave debit in excess of 10 hours at the end of a settlement period shall be debited against the employee's accrued recreation leave or, should the employee have no such leave available, shall be taken as leave without pay. - (ix) Flex leave can be taken at either the beginning or end of a period of leave. - (x) Flex leave can be taken as either half days or full days. - (xi) On cessation of duty flex leave credits will be dealt with in accordance with subclause 21 of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009 or any successor instrument to that Award.

-19. VARIATION OF HOURS
+17. VARIATION OF HOURS

-- (i) Where the OEH directs that the set starting and finishing times and/or days to be worked be changed, employees shall be given at least 2 weeks notice.
-(This requirement does not apply in emergencies). - (ii) Where the hours and/or days are varied by mutual agreement between the OEH and the employees and are within the bandwidth, no penalty is paid. - (iii) Where the OEH provides 2 weeks notice that the hours and/or days are to be varied, and the variation is within the bandwidth, no penalty shall apply. - (iv) Where the OEH does not provide 2 weeks notice that the hours and/or days are to be varied, and the variation is within the bandwidth, a 25% loading, based on an 8 hour shift, shall apply (This does not apply in emergencies). - (v) Where the employee requests a variation to hours and/or days and this is agreed by the OEH, no loading shall be paid.
+- (i) Where OEH directs that the set starting and finishing times and/or days to be worked be changed, employees shall be given at least two (2) weeks' notice.
+(Note: This requirement does not apply in Incident Conditions). - (ii) Where the hours and/or days are varied by mutual agreement between OEH and the employees and are within the bandwidth, no penalty is paid. - (iii) Where OEH provides two (2) weeks' notice that the hours and/or days are to be varied, and the variation is within the bandwidth, no penalty shall apply. - (iv) Where OEH does not provide two (2) weeks' notice that the hours and/or days are to be varied, and the variation is within the bandwidth, a 25% loading, based on an eight (8) hour shift, shall apply (Note: This does not apply in emergencies).

+(v) Where the employee requests a variation to hours and/or days and this is agreed by OEH, no loading shall be paid.

-20. MEAL BREAKS
+18. MEAL BREAKS